 Stairs, couches, and beds can be challenging when caring for your post-op pup.
 One jump can mean a popped stitch or an opened wound – so moving all of your pup’s favorite things to floor-level is a good idea.

-If he won’t stop jumping, consider quarantining him, comfortably, to a bedroom without any high surfaces for a few days.
-If you really want to make his day, camp out on the ground in your bedroom or living room so he can spend the most time with you during recuperation.
+If they won’t stop jumping, consider quarantining them, comfortably, to a bedroom without any high surfaces for a few days.
+If you really want to make their day, camp out on the ground in your bedroom or living room so they can spend the most time with you during recuperation.

 After coming home from the pharmacy, most pups will run from the sound of a rattling pill bottle.
-There are creative ways to make sure they get their medication on time and without making too much of a fuss.
+There are creative ways and tips for giving your dog medication to make sure they get their medication on time and without making too much of a fuss.
 After all, keeping them calm – and stationary – is of the utmost importance for healing.

-Given enough time, and enough love, your pup should be just fine.
-Remember to take him in for his follow-up appointments, and if you notice anything out of the ordinary.
+Given enough time, and enough love, your pup should be just fine, especially with these tips for how to care for your dog after surgery.
+Remember to take them in for his follow-up appointments, and if you notice anything out of the ordinary.